 Subscribe & Save 15%

-We sat down with Professor Tim Spector to talk about the gut microbiome, why fermented foods matter, and how a jar of kombucha makes the invisible visible.
+We sat down with Professor Tim Spector, professor of epidemiology at King's College London and co-founder of Zoe, to talk about the gut microbiome, why fermented foods matter, and where kombucha fits in.

 I'm Tim Spector.
 I'm a professor of epidemiology at King's College London and co-founder of Zoe.